 What Scars can be treated?

-Bowel resection scar
+Bowel resection scars

-Breast augmentation & reduction scars
+Breast augmentation & reduction scars Breast reconstruction scars (DIEP, TRAM, TUG, etc)

 Carcinoma and melanoma removal scars